Phase transitions in a three dimensional $U(1) \times U(1)$ lattice London superconductor: Metallic superfluid and charge-4e superconducting states: Conclusion

-In the main part of the paper, we have performed a study of the phase diagram of the generic $U(1) \times U(1)$ lattice London gauge model featuring both gauge field and direct non-dissipative drag interactions.
+In the main part of the paper, we have performed a study of the phase diagram of the generic $U(1) \times U(1)$ lattice London gauge model featuring both gauge-field and direct non-dissipative drag interactions.
 We have obtained, through large-scale Monte Carlo simulations, its phase diagram as a function of these two generic coupling constants.

 For the case where the bare component stiffnesses and charges are equal, $\rho_1 = \rho_2 = 1$ and $e_1 = e_2 = e$, we find the formation of two different paired phases as a result of a competition between gauge-field and intercomponent drag couplings.
 High values of drag produce a composite superconducting phase associated with a broken local $U(1)$ gauge symmetry in the phase sum.
 There, the theory effectively features a doubled electric charge compared with $U(1)\times U(1)$ phase, cf. Eq. \eqref{Eq:1_comp_SC_gen_case}.
-At high values of $e$, the gauge field coupling wins over the drag coupling, yielding a paired superfluid phase (the metallic superfluid) associated with the order in the gauge invariant phase difference.
-In between these two different phases, there is a region with a direct transition from broken $U(1)\times U(1)$ to normal state which exhibits clear-cut signatures of a first-order transition, cf. the transition line connecting regions II and V in Fig. \ref{Fig:PhaseDiagram_Villain}.
+At high values of $e$, the gauge-field coupling wins over the drag coupling, yielding a paired superfluid phase (the metallic superfluid) associated with the order in the gauge invariant phase difference.
+In between these two different phases, there is a region with a direct transition from broken $U(1)\times U(1)$ to normal state, part of which exhibits clear-cut signatures of a first-order transition, cf. the transition line connecting regions II and V in Fig. \ref{Fig:PhaseDiagram_Villain}.

-For comparison, we also reported a quantitative study of the situation where gauge-field mediated intercomponent interactions and intercomponent drag both favor metallic superfluid phase.
+For comparison, we reported a quantitative study of the situation where gauge-field mediated intercomponent interactions and intercomponent drag both favor metallic superfluid phase.

+In the final part of the paper we discussed the physics of states with composite symmetry breakdowns in the $N$-component London superconductor.

 \acknowledgments We acknowledge useful discussions with I. B. Sperstad and E. B. Stiansen.
-A. S. was supported by the Norwegian Research Council Grant No. 167498/V30 (STORFORSK).
-E. B. and A. S. acknowledge the hospitality of the Aspen Center for Physics, were part of this work was done.
-E. V. H. thanks NTNU for financial support.
+E.V.H. thanks NTNU for financial support.
+E.B. was supported by Knut and Alice Wallenberg Foundation through the Royal Swedish Academy of Sciences Fellowship, Swedish Research Council and by the National Science Foundation CAREER Award No. DMR-0955902.
+A. S. was supported by the Norwegian Research Council under Grant No. 167498/V30 (STORFORSK).
+E.B. and A.S. acknowledge the hospitality of the Aspen Center for Physics, where part of this work was done.